clstoulouse/motu/README.md

 * __umask__:  By default, if tomcat-motu-jvm-umask is not set, motu sets the umask with result of the command `umask`
 * __tomcat__: Apache Tomcat process forces umask to 0027 (https://tomcat.apache.org/tomcat-8.5-doc/security-howto.html)
 * __0000__:   Custom umask value
+Values 0002 or umask are recommended if Motu download results are served by a frontal web server

 #### <a name="ConfigurationSystemTomcatNetworkPorts">Tomcat network ports</a>
 The parameters below are used to set the different network ports used by Apache Tomcat.